Meet: Big Ten Indoor Championships

 The meet is scheduled to start at 9 a.m.
 CT on Friday with the men’s heptathlon 60 meters, while the first field event will be the women’s pole vault at 10:30 a.m. and the first track event is the women’s 3,000 meters at 11 a.m.
 The men’s heptathlon 60-meter hurdles start the action on Saturday at 9 a.m.
 CT, the women’s high jump will be the first field event at 10 a.m. and the women’s 5,000 meters will be the first track event at 11:30 a.m.

-Of the 22 teams in attendance, seven of them enter the meet ranked in the nation top 25.
-On the men's side, the Huskers are fifth, while Penn State is seventh, Indiana in ninth, Wisconsin is 10th and Minnesota is 15th.
-Illinois leads the women, checking in at No. 15, while Michigan is No. 17.
+Of the 22 teams in attendance, six of them enter the meet ranked in the nation top 25.
+On the men’s side, the Huskers are 21st, while Wisconsin is fourth, Penn State is seventh and Ohio State is 25th.
+Penn State leads the women, checking in at No. 11, while Purdue is No. 17.

 A Look at Last Year’s Big Ten Indoor Championships